helpingstar/cs285-script/script/CS_285_Lecture_5_Part_6.md

 75. But if we take the second-order Taylor expansion, the KL divergence, around the point theta prime equals theta, then the KL divergence can be expressed as approximately as a quadratic form for some matrix F, right?
 76. That's just what a second-order Taylor expansion is.
 77. And it turns out that F is equal to what's called a Fisher information matrix.
-78. The Fisher information matrix is the expected value under pi theta, that's your old policy, of grad log pi times grad log pi transpose.
+78. The Fisher information matrix is the expected value under pi theta, that's your old policy, of ∇log π times ∇log π transpose.
 79. So it's the expected value of the, the outer product of the gradient with itself.
 80. Now notice that the Fisher information matrix is an expectation under pi theta, which should immediately suggest that we can approximate it by taking samples from pi theta, and actually trying to estimate this expectation.
 81. And that's in fact exactly what we're going to do.